 Knowledge of candy trends.
 A store owner will need a knowledge of the types of candies that are most popular and that sell best.
 The foresight to predict upcoming trends, especially when it comes to holidays, can also ensure that a store is stocked with the candies that consumers will be looking for.

 Design skills.
-An eye for aesthetics and design will help a store owner to create displays that are attractive and eye-catching.
+An eye for aesthetics and design will help a store owner create attractive and eye-catching displays.

 Candy making talents.
 Some stores make the candy that they sell.
 If a store owner adopts this model, then previous candy making experience is a must.